lac-dcc/lif/llvm/README.md

 ![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg)

 # Lif - LLVM
-This is an implementation of the Invariant Pass onto the LLVM ecossystem.
+This is an implementation of the Isochronous Pass onto the LLVM ecossystem.
 It relies on the new LLVM Pass Manager.
 Unfortunately, so far the official documentation is directed to the legacy Pass Manager, but you can find nice talks about the new Pass Manager on youtube.
 I recommend the following talk from Andrzej Warzynski:

 [![New LLVM Pass Manager](https://img.youtube.com/vi/ar7cJl2aBuU/0.jpg)](https://www.youtube.com/watch?v=ar7cJl2aBuU "2019 LLVM Developers’ Meeting: A. Warzynski “Writing an LLVM Pass: 101”")